IS-FixMi/fixmi-microservice-template/README.md

 ## Project structure

 - `backend/`: everything backend
+  - `routes/`: folder containing a file for each route
+  - server.ts: the main server script
+- `build/`: production app generate after `npm run startbuild`
+- `dist/`: needed for typescript
-- `public/`: all static data such as images and fonts
+- `public/`: all static data needed to run the application
 - `src/`: source code
   - `components/`: react's components
+  - `assets/`: assets for frontend such as images
   - `index.tsx`: main react file

 A list of all the commands I used to make this template can be found in `commands/`

 To use a dabatase, look [here](https://github.com/IS-FixMi/fixmi-database-template).

-Tested on Archlinux, 6.7.6 linux kernel
+Tested on Archlinux, linux kernel 6.7.6

 ## TODO
 - [x] Base project + Express